TomPrint/Toolman/readme.txt

 "npm install dotenv" to support .env variables create middleware to log type of requests create Routes folder and tools.js file to list requests and routes

+03/11/22 - part 1 -  mongo using mongoose
+"npm install mongoose" //to install mongoose package create new db on mongodb website edit .env file to set MONGO_URI update server.js file to connect to mongodb using mongoose.connect

+03/11/22 - part 2 - create itemModel + edit post new itemModel
+create models folder
+create itemModel.js
+create a new model using Mongoose Schema update POST a new item in tools.js.
+Destructureing req.body.Use Item.create() Add async and await.
+Add try/catch.
+Add res.status